 If your partner, ex-spouse, roommate, or relative has been harassing or acting coercively toward you, you are far from alone.
 Unfortunately, many victims of domestic violence do not recognize their legal options, and they are often scared to take steps to stop the abusive behavior because they fear how the perpetrator will respond.
 First, it’s essential to recognize that you have a way out.
 Enlisting the support of a trusted and compassionate family law attorney is the best way to help you identify the most strategic path forward.
 Your attorney and legal team will empower you to take the necessary steps to create a brighter and more stable future.

-If you need help seeking protection orders in the Seattle area, call the dedicated legal team at The The Hemmat Law Group today at (206) 682-5200 to get started.
+If you need help seeking protection orders in the Seattle area, call the dedicated legal team at the Hemmat Law Group today at (206) 682-5200 to get started.

 The Hemmat Law Group (HLG) was founded in 1994 by Steven Amir Hemmat, a former DOJ Trial Attorney.
 We specialize in family law, supporting victims of the legal system.